 2 – Resident Evil 3 – PS4, 2020

-Supremely replayable with a perfectly updated and improved team of Jill and Carlos; the remake of RE3 is the most fun I’ve had with the series.
+Supremely replayable with a perfectly updated team of Jill and Carlos; the remake of RE3 is the most fun I’ve had with the series.
 Some will see the short run time as a major negative point.
 I see it as a strength.
 RE3 is finally the action film it should have been, providing an entertaining and punchy adventure whilst exorcising my resentment of RE4.

 Look at it as part of bigger picture alongside the remake of RE2, and you’ve got a thorough, and thoroughly modern, retelling of a classic story that I feel finally gives us the true downfall of Racoon City.

 Replaying it multiple times alongside my brother, culminating in a platinum trophy, bumps it up even higher.
 I understand people’s issues with it.
 Nemesis isn’t as scary, and areas such as the clocktower being cut out is a shame.
-But I’ll take the immesne replayability all day long.
+But I’ll take the immense replayability all day long.

 1 – Resident Evil – PS1, 1996